Vaten0x/Vaten0x/README.md

 - 🌱 I’m currently learning **SQL**

-- 👨‍💻 All of my projects are available at [https://vaten0x.github.io/react-portfolio/](https://vaten0x.github.io/react-portfolio/)
+- 👨‍💻 All of my projects are available at [My Portfolio](https://vaten0x.github.io/react-portfolio/)

 - 💬 Ask me about **Computer Engineering in UBC!**